 The Black Collar Crime Series relies on public news stories and publicly available information for its content.
 If any incorrect information is found, please contact Bruce Gerencser.
 Nothing in this post should be construed as an accusation of guilt.
 Those accused of crimes are innocent until proven guilty.

-Christopher Cox, pastor of Long Lake Church in Traverse City, Michigan, stands accused of luring two men to his office and raping them after incapacitating them with methamphetamine and GHB.
+On March 30, 2019, Christopher Cox, pastor of Long Lake Church in Traverse City, Michigan, was arrested and charged with luring two men to his office and raping them after incapacitating them with methamphetamine and GHB.

 Michigan State Police investigators interviewed a 19-year-old man who claimed Cox contacted him March 12 looking for a “drug buddy,” according to court records.
 Cox promised the man — who was homeless at the time — drugs and women if he came back with Cox to his home, the man claimed.